Bruno de Carvalho: President of Sporting CP

-Carvalho while in Sporting inaugurated Sporting TV and Pavilhão João Rocha both long-standing wishes by Sporting's associates.
-This, along with a resurgence in the competitiveness of the club's sports, the number of Sporting associates doubled during his time as president, reaching 160 thousand and becoming the third club in the world in that metric, behind Bayern Munich and rivals Benfica.
+Carvalho while in Sporting inaugurated Sporting TV and Pavilhão João Rocha, which were both long-standing projects of the club wished by Sporting's associates.
+This, along with a resurgence in the competitiveness of the club's sports departments, made the number of Sporting associates increasing two fold during his time as president, reaching 160 thousand and becoming the third club in the world in that metric, behind Bayern Munich and rivals Benfica.